mdwheele/owls/README.md

   <img src="public/demo.png">
 </p>

-## Disclaimer
+## Disclaimer :fire:

-:fire: I'm actively developing this application, which means that if you don't trust me (you shouldn't), you should make backups of your host file before using this application in the circumstance that 🦉 deletes everything.
+I'm actively developing this application, which means that if you don't trust me (you shouldn't), you should make backups of your host file before using this application in the circumstance that 🦉 deletes everything.

-You've been warned, on with the show.
+You've been warned.
+On with the show.

 ## Key Features